corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 So how can we get hold of the `occupation` property?

 Well, any type which represents a JSON `object` implements our `IJsonObject<T>` interface, and that gives us the ability to inspect all of the properties of the object.

+> As with `IJsonValue` you should not be using this interface directly, as it would cause your value to be boxed.

 In particular, we can search for a well-known additional property if we wish, with the `TryGetPropertyMethod()`.